 WordPress 5.0 was a major release in 2018 that came with a brand new block-based content editor called Gutenberg.

 Gutenberg allows you to easily create beautiful content layouts with a drag and drop interface.
 You can use also save and reuse your WordPress blocks.

 While Gutenberg still has a long way to go to become a full-featured WordPress page builder, there are plans to expand the block editor functionality in other areas of WordPress.

 See: Gutenberg vs WordPress page builder to see the full differences.

 When it first launched, there was a lot of controversy around the new Gutenberg block editor.
 Many users even disabled Gutenberg in favor of the Classic Editor.

 However we believe this update was a necessary step forward for WordPress because the old classic editor interface felt a bit outdated when compared to the other popular website builders in the market.

-There are a lot of exciting things in the work that will help push WordPress interface forward in the coming releases.
+There are a lot of exciting things in the works that will help push WordPress interface forward in the coming releases.

 We hope this article helped you see the evolution of WordPress user interface since its first release in 2003.
 You may also want to see our list of the top WordPress companies and businesses.